MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 Create a pull request (PR) to change, review, and merge code in a [Git project](../../organizations/projects/create-project.md).
 PRs can come from branches within the same repository or from branches in [forks](forks.md) of the repository.
 Teams can use PRs to review code and give feedback on changes before merging the code into the main branch.
 Reviewers can step through the proposed changes, leave comments, and vote to approve or reject the code.

-THe following video shows the pull request process.
-Some terminology and user interface elements might be outdated.
+The following video shows the pull request process.
+Some terminology and user interface elements in the video might be out-of-date.

 > [!VIDEO https://www.youtube.com/embed/J_DHkUKxI0E?start=0]